Density of reflection resonances in one-dimensional disordered Schr\"odinger operators: Introduction

-As mentioned above, the major single-particle wave-interference effect due to potential disorder is the Anderson localization phenomenon which ensures that for strong enough disorder $V$, the eigenfunctions of $H$ or $H_\text{A}$ become localized, i.e., their magnitude decays exponentially on scales of the so-called localization length $\ell_\text{L}$.
+As mentioned above, the major single-particle wave-interference effect due to potential disorder is the Anderson localization phenomenon, which ensures that for strong enough disorder $V$, the eigenfunctions of $H$ or $H_\text{A}$ become localized, i.e., their magnitude decays exponentially on scales of the so-called localization length $\ell_\text{L}$.
 As a result, the classical single-particle diffusive dynamics, characterized in a random medium by a classical diffusion constant $D\sim E\tau$, is restricted to length scales of order $\ell_\text{L}$, which strongly impedes transport and transmission through the medium.
 In low-dimensional random media with $d\le 2$ the localization length remains finite for any degree of disorder.
-In higher dimensions, by contrast, the localization length $\ell_\text{L}$ increases with decreasing variance of $V(\ve r)$ and eventually diverges.
-At the corresponding critical disorder strength, the medium undergoes the aforementioned Anderson (de)localization transition, where, upon further decrease of the disorder the eigenfunctions become extended.
+In higher dimensions, by contrast, the localization length $\ell_\text{L}$ increases with decreasing variance of $V(\ve r)${, for a fixed generic value of the energy $E$,} and eventually diverges.
+At the corresponding critical disorder strength, the medium undergoes the aforementioned Anderson (de)localization transition, where, upon further decrease of the disordered potential variance {(at the chosen fixed $E$)} the eigenfunctions become extended.
 In the emerging delocalized phase, the eigenfunctions are randomly but uniformly spread over the whole sample, thus restoring diffusive dynamics inside the medium and enabling transport through the sample.
 Various aspects of the Anderson localization problem, such as the associated anomalous quantum diffusion and multifractality of eigenfunctions in the vicinity of the delocalization transition, are a topic of active research~\cite{Eve08}.